stanley-fork/amILearningEnough/docs/resources/linux/linux-networking-tools.md

 This comprehensive cheatsheet covers a wide range of Linux networking tools, providing a one-stop reference for Linux users.

 ## `ping`
-The `ping` command is used to check if a remote computer is connected and making HTTP requests.
+The `ping` command is used to check if a remote computer is reachable on a network.
 It sends ICMP echo request packets to the target host and waits for a response.

 **Usage Examples:**
 - `ping <hostname>`: Sends ICMP echo requests to the specified hostname.